ht93/ht93.github.io/_posts/2017-7-30-Convolutional-Neural-Networks-On-Graphs-With-Fast-Localized-Spectral-Filtering.md

 ### Claimed contribution:
 1. Spectral formulation: tools from graph signal processing (GSP) on CNN
 2. Strictly localized filters: filters strictly localized in a ball of radius K
 3. Low computational complexity:  linear complexity w.r.t the input data size n. no Fourier basis, eigenvalue decomposition and store the basis.
-Only need o store the Laplacian, a sparse matrix of $\|\Epsilon\|$ non-zero values.
+Only need o store the Laplacian, a sparse matrix of $$\|\Epsilon\|$$ non-zero values.